 What was evident having not played here for some years was the attention to detail on the presentation of bunkering and tee boxes, another Championship course which must make the play-list.
 It had the feel of a real members club and if you take a caddy the likelihood is it will be a club member who knows the course well and should save you a shot or three!

-Galgorm Castle was our next stop and often referred to as one of the finest championship parklands on the whole island.
+Galgorm Spa & Golf Resort was our next stop and often referred to as one of the finest championship parklands on the whole island.

 We skipped the golf but did have time to take in the award winning Gin ‘Library' where there were 450 Gins to choose from.

 The setting is spectacular with the backdrop of the river Maine in amongst the mature woodland and there are big plans for expansion.
 The luxury cottages will be constructed along with ‘Log Farm' which could rival the Soho Farmhouse in the Cotswold's, a holiday retreat for London's A-list.

 The Castle Kitchen & Bar at Galgorm wouldn't be out of place in mid-town Manhattan.
 It had a real grill feel with wrap around horse shoe bar, sumptuous sofas and wood burning stove.
 Great atmosphere matched by quality wings for starter followed by tender slow cooked Pork back ribs, my salivary grands are going just thinking about them!

 The final day was the jewel in the causeway coast golfing crown – Royal Portrush.